Value for Money 69%

 Lots of award-winning restaurants

-Other restaurants worth targeting in town include Jürgen Nentwich’s traditional Wirtshaus zum Rehkitz, which has one toque and 13 Gault Millau points, and the Golf-Hotel Rasmushof, at the bottom of the Streif, which has great food and a very Tirolean atmosphere.
+Other restaurants worth targeting in town include Jürgen Nentwich’s traditional Wirtshaus zum Rehkitz, which has one toque and 13 Gault Millau points, and Hotel Rasmushof, at the bottom of the Streif, which has great food and a very Tirolean atmosphere.
 For cheap Austria cooking, try the Huberbrau-Stuberl (+43 5356 65677) and Restaurant Centro for delicious wood-fired pizzas.

 1st Lobster needs no explanation, although it offers fresh fish and other seafood, too.